fyrk/world2minetest/README.md

 world2minetest is a tool to generate [Minetest](https://www.minetest.net/) worlds based on publicly available real-world geodata.
 It was inspired by tools such as [geo-mapgen](https://github.com/Gael-de-Sailly/geo-mapgen).

-Currently, the following geodata sources are supported:
+Currently, the following geodata sources are supported.
+Heightmaps and .dxf CAD files must use the [EPSG:25832](https://epsg.io/25832) coordinate system.
- * Heightmaps in "XYZ ASCII" format in a [EPSG:25832](https://epsg.io/25832) coordinate system ([example](https://www.hannover.de/Leben-in-der-Region-Hannover/Verwaltungen-Kommunen/Die-Verwaltung-der-Landeshauptstadt-Hannover/Dezernate-und-Fachbereiche-der-LHH/Stadtentwicklung-und-Bauen/Fachbereich-Planen-und-Stadtentwicklung/Geoinformation/Open-GeoData/3D-Stadtmodell-und-Gel%C3%A4ndemodell/Digitales-Gel%C3%A4ndemodell-DGM1))
+ * Heightmaps in "XYZ ASCII" format
  * [OpenStreetMap](https://openstreetmap.org), using the [Overpass API](https://overpass-turbo.eu/)
  * .dxf CAD files (trees only)